l7mp/stunner/README.md

 * STUNner targets only a *partial implementation of the Kubernetes Gateway API.* In particular, only GatewayClass, Gateway and UDPRoute resources are supported.
-This is intended: STUNner deliberately ignores some unnecessary complexity in the [Gateway API](https://gateway-api.sigs.k8s.io) and deviates from the prescribed behavior in some cases, all in the name of simplifying the configuration process.
+This is intended: STUNner deliberately ignores some complexity in the [Gateway API](https://gateway-api.sigs.k8s.io) and deviates from the prescribed behavior in some cases, all in the name of simplifying the configuration process.
 The [STUNner Kubernetes gateway operator](https://github.com/l7mp/stunner-gateway-operator) docs contain a [detailed list](https://github.com/l7mp/stunner-gateway-operator/README.md#caveats) on the differences.
-* Certain Kubernetes control plane operations will *trigger a STUN/TURN server restart in STUNner*, which leads to dropping all active client connections.
-In particular, adding, removing or modifying Gateways currently requires a full server restart.
-Modifications to a GatewayConfig or UDPRoute however are reconciled seamlessly.
-We plan to remove this restriction in a later release; for now it is best to refrain from intrusive changes on live STUNner deployments.
 * STUNner supports arbitrary scale-up without dropping active calls, but *scale-down might disconnect calls* established through the STUNner pods and/or media server replicas being removed from the load-balancing pool.
 Note that this problem is